vert-x/vert-x.github.io/docs_md/dev_guide.md

 [TOC]

 This document describes *best practice* for developing Vert.x applications as one or more Vert.x modules using the standard Vert.x project layout.
 It's highly recommended that you write any non-trivial Vert.x applications as one or more modules.

-Creating your application as module(s) gives you the following benefits:

-* Your classpath is encapsulated so modules are easier to run.
-You don't need to craft any long command lines.
-* Your dependencies are encapsulated in a single artifact (the module zip file)
-* Your module can be pushed to any Maven repository or Bintray.
-* Your module can be catalogued in the Vert.x [module registry](https://vertxmodulereg-vertxmodulereg.rhcloud.com/) so others can discover and use it
-* Vert.x can automatically download and install modules from any repository given just the module identifier.

 If your application is relatively small it might make sense to create it as a single module.
 If your application is large split it up into a set of modules.

-It's also recommended you read the Vert.x [main manual](manual.html) and the Vert.x [module manual](mods_manual.html) so you understand the basics of Vert.x and modules before starting out.
+It's also recommended you read the Vert.x [main manual](manual.html) and the Vert.x [modules manual](mods_manual.html) so you understand the basics of Vert.x and modules before starting out.

 There should be only one output module per project, so for each module in your application (simple applications may well only have one module) you should create a new project.

 The standard layout has a "Maven-style" directory structure that will probably be already familiar with you.

-If you're a Gradle user you can clone the Maven Gradle Template Project to get you started quickly.
+If you're a Gradle user you can clone the [Gradle Template Project](gradle_dev.html) to get you started quickly.

-If you're a Maven user you'll get the same structure if you use the Vert.x Maven Archetype to create your project (without the Gradle files of course!).
+If you're a Maven user you'll get the same structure if you use the Vert.x [Maven Archetype](maven_dev.html) to create your project (without the Gradle files of course!).

 If you prefer to use some other build tool (e.g. ant), that's fine - Vert.x is agnostic about build tool, but you'll have to provide your own build script (perhaps someone could contribute one?) for now.